ubsuny/QC_fullAdder/README.md

 # Implementing a full adder on a Quantum Computer (meaningful title here)

 This serves as a homework template for CP1 2021 Homework3.
+Such a good idea!

 ## Introduction